DO CLIENTS EVER GET DISCOURAGED FROM PURSUING A PERSONAL INJURY CASE?

 What Makes Your Firm A Good Choice For Someone With A Personal Injury Case?

-We’ve experienced just about every type of personal injury action that is out there and we have collected millions of dollars in total for our clients over that over 30 years.
+We’ve experienced just about every type of personal injury action that is out there and we have collected millions of dollars in total for our clients.
 That is the first reason.

 The second reason is we give the client a plan of action.
 We tell them exactly what we have talked about so far, the anatomy of a personal injury case, the way their case will be handled, the direction it will likely go, their responsibility and ours.
 I am very big on putting a great deal of responsibility for the case on the client because it requires their cooperation with the doctors and their work and their life and they need to know how to handle that, as well as to complete our due diligence and the work necessary to convince the insurance company of the validity and the value of the claim.

-That is what I have done and what we collectively have done for over 30 years in Northern Virginia.
+That is what I have done and what we collectively have done in Northern Virginia.